Safe Controller Synthesis with Tunable Input-to-State Safe Control Barrier Functions: Background and Motivation

 As the functions $\mb{f}$, $\mb{g}$, and $\mb{k}$ are locally Lipschitz continuous, for any initial condition ${\mb{x}_0 \triangleq \mb{x}(0) \in \R^n}$, there exists a time interval ${I(\mb{x}_0)=[0,t_{\rm max})}$ such that $\mb{x}(t)$ is the unique solution to \eqref{eq:closedloop1} on $I(\mb{x}_0)$; see \cite{perko2013differential}.

 We define the notion of safety in this context as forward invariance of a set in the state space.
-Specifically, suppose there exists a set $\C\subset \R^n$ defined as the 0-superlevel set of a continuously differentiable function ${h:\R^n \to \R}$:
+Specifically, suppose there exists a set ${\C\subset \R^n}$ defined as the 0-superlevel set of a continuously differentiable function ${h:\R^n \to \R}$:

-The set $\C$ is said to be \emph{forward invariant} if for any initial condition $\mb{x}_0 \in \C$, $\mb{x}(t)\in\C$ for all ${t\in I(\mb{x}_0)}$.
-In this case, we denote the system \eqref{eq:closedloop1} is \emph{safe} with respect to the set $\C$, and refer to $\C$ as the \emph{safe set}.
+The set $\C$ is said to be \emph{forward invariant} if for any initial condition ${\mb{x}_0 \in \C}$, ${\mb{x}(t)\in\C}$ for all ${t\in I(\mb{x}_0)}$.
+In this case, we call the system \eqref{eq:closedloop1} \emph{safe} with respect to the set $\C$, and refer to $\C$ as the \emph{safe set}.